Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 The interface that `AudioWorkletProcessor` provides us with for processing audio data is the [`process`](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process) function.
 It gives us an array of input channels (which we ignore), an array of output channels (which we will write the output of the wavetable into), and a map of `AudioParam`s.

 `AudioParam`s are WebAudio constructs that represent numbers that can change over time.
-You can connect anything in the WebAudio to an `AudioParam`: constant values, the output of `OscillatorNode`s, or even audio samples out of a buffer. `AudioWorkletProcessor` provides that ability to define a set of input `AudioParam`s that will be accessible during its execution.
+You can connect anything in the WebAudio universe to an `AudioParam`: constant values, the output of `OscillatorNode`s, or even audio samples out of a buffer. `AudioWorkletProcessor` provides that ability to define a set of input `AudioParam`s that will be accessible during its execution.
 Inside of our `AudioWorkletProcessor` class, there's a spot to define a set of custom `AudioParam`s that our processor will have access to.
 They will be generated and exposed on our class instance, allowing us to connect whatever want to them.

 The API for defining these is a static getter.
 Here's the code that I came up with to create `AudioParam`s for each of the intra-dimensional mixes and inter-dimensional mixes for all but the first dimension: